Tamaulipan Rock Rattlesnake

 States or Providence

 The Tamaulipan rock rattlesnake was only recently elevated to its own species by Bryson et al. 2014.
-It occupies humid pine-oak forest in the Sierra Madre Oriental in Mexico between 4000 and 9000 ft elevation.
+It occupies humid pine-oak forest, cloud forest and agave shrubland in the Sierra Madre Oriental in Mexico between 1,190m (3,900ft) - 2,740m (9,000ft) elevation.
 Little is known about this rattlesnake's ecology, but its venom is being used in research for future medications.

 Fun fact: In 2016, researchers from universities in the United States, Mexico, and Venezuela were the first to isolate a protein in the venom of the Tamaulipan rock rattlesnake called morulustatin which has implications for future antithrombotic and anticancer drugs.